Ph: 00971 4313 2843

 Tips on Diamond Certification

-• In my opinion, it is ESSENTIAL to purchase a diamond with a grading certificate from a reputable laboratory.
+• In our opinion, it is ESSENTIAL to purchase a diamond with a grading certificate from a reputable laboratory.
 This is one of the few assurances you have that the diamond you are buying is authentic.

 Category of Diamond Retailer